Innago Logo

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer's market as sales are slower and sellers have less leverage.

-The current median DOM in Pennsylvania is 26 days, one day lower than May of last year.
+The current median DOM in Pennsylvania is 54 days, three days higher than February of 2025.
 With a quicker market comes more competition and a market that increasingly favors sellers—while only one day lower year-to-year is not something to remark upon, if this lowering DOM rate continues, it could show that Pennsylvania may become a more difficult market for buyers to find their dream home as the market picks up pace.

 New Supply Statistics